Manitoba earmarks $3.6M for partnership working toward 'safer, healthier' downtown: premier | CBC News

 Manitoba Justice Minister Kelvin Goertzen said DCSP has provided support in or attended 18,000 calls to 911 since 2020.

-About half of calls funnelled to the downtown safety group have been wellness checks and other non-emergencies, said Goertzen.
+About half the calls funnelled to the downtown safety group have been wellness checks and other non-emergencies, said Goertzen.

 That frees up law enforcement to focus on crime prevention and emergency calls "that really do need law enforcement officers," he said at Tuesday's funding announcement.